Simulations of a weakly conducting droplet under the influence of an alternating electric field: 4 Results and discussion

-The dynamics of the droplet under the application of the equivalent DC electric field with $E_{DC}=E_0/\sqrt{2}$ is very different from that observed in the AC field as shown in Fig. \ref{fig8}(b).
-In this case, for low values of $S$ (see the results for $S=0.1$ and 0.3, at points 4 and 5 in Fig. \ref{defmap}), the droplet deforms to a steady prolate shape; however, the value of $D_s$ decreases with increasing the value of $S$.
-Note that points 4 and 5 lies in region III.
-For points in region I, i.e. for $S=5$, 20 and 100 in Fig. \ref{fig8}(b), it can be seen that the droplet initially deforms to a prolate shape (elongation) reaches to a maximum value, followed by a contraction in the direction of electric field and eventually reaches to a steady oblate shape (see Fig. \ref{fig8}(c)).
-The time taken by the droplet to reach to its maximum prolate and the final steady state increases with increasing the value of $S$.
+The dynamics of the droplet under the application of the equivalent DC electric field with $E_{DC}=E_0/\sqrt{2}$ is significantly different from that observed in the case of {alternating electric} field.
+The temporal variations of $D$ for different values of $S$ in the DC case is shown in Fig. \ref{fig8}B. In this case, for low values of $S$ ($=0.1$ and 0.3, at points 4 and 5 in region III of Fig. \ref{defmap}), the droplet deforms to a steady prolate shape; however, the value of $D_s$ decreases with increasing the value of $S$.
+For points in region I of Fig. \ref{defmap}, i.e. for $S=5$, 20 and 100 in Fig. \ref{fig8}B, it can be seen that the droplet initially deforms to a prolate shape (elongation) reaches to a maximum value, followed by a contraction in the direction of electric field and eventually reaches to a steady oblate shape (Fig. \ref{fig8}C).
+The times taken by the droplet to reach to its maximum prolate and the final steady state increase with increasing the value of $S$.